Where to Find the Best Late-Night Eats in Auckland

 Satisfy those late-night munchies with soul-warming ramen, Korean fried chicken and pelmeni dumplings.

 It's pushing midnight on a Thursday, you're famished and the clock is ticking until everywhere closes.
-New Zealand, despite being a small country, isn't as quiet as you may think.
+New Zealand, despite being a small country, isn't as quiet as you think.
 In fact, it's a bit of a dark horse if you know where to continue the party deep into the night.
-To keep your energy topped, we've found some decent after hours eateries.
+To keep your energy topped, we've found some decent after-hours eateries.
 Here's a list of the savvy Auckland establishments who keep their doors open until and past the other side of midnight for your feasting pleasure.